How DUI Impacts Your Driver's License in Florida

 Have you or someone you know been arrested for drunk driving?
 Do you have questions about how the Tampa courts or DMV handle the DUI process?
 If you've been arrested for driving under the influence in Florida, this can have an effect on your driving privileges in a few different ways.
 A DUI is twofold in this state.
 First, there is the criminal aspect of a case and then there is an administrative aspect to the case.
 Both are distinct, but both are direct results of a DUI arrest.

 The criminal side of the case deals with the criminal charge while the administrative side deals strictly with your license and whether or not it will be suspended.
-Our Tampa attorneys at Taracks & Associates can assist you with both the criminal proceedings and the DHSMV hearing.
+Our Tampa attorney at Taracks & Associates can assist you with both the criminal proceedings and the DHSMV hearing.

 Upon an arrest for suspicion of DUI, law enforcement can take you in for a chemical breath test.
 If you take the test and the results show that you have a .08 percent or higher, then your license can automatically be suspended ten days later for a total of six months.
 Those who refuse any type of chemical test, breath, blood or urine, will have their license suspended for one year.
 For any second or subsequent refusal of a chemical test, the penalty is an 18-month license suspension.